Kanika1201/Vendor-Qualification-System/README.md

 ---

 ## Potential Improvements
-If I am given more time to work on this project, I will implement the following functionality:
+If given more time, I will implement the following enhancements:

-- Add vector quantization (e.g., IVF, PQ) for large-scale vendor databases
+ - Scalable Search with Vector Quantization: Incorporate advanced FAISS indexing strategies such as IVF (Inverted File Index) or PQ (Product Quantization) to efficiently handle large-scale vendor databases and enable faster similarity searches.

-- Extend scoring logic with more metadata (pricing, integrations)
+ - Enhanced Scoring with Additional Metadata: I will extend the ranking logic by including other important vendor attributes such as pricing models, integration capabilities, or support options to provide more comprehensive and relevant recommendations.

-- Add OpenAI or GPT-based reasoning to generate natural language recommendations (make it RAG!)
+ - Natural Language Recommendations (RAG-style): I will integrate OpenAI/GPT-based language models to generate human-readable explanations for each recommendation.
+This would move the system closer to a Retrieval-Augmented Generation architecture and make the output more personalized.

-- Deploy to a cloud service (e.g., AWS EC2 + Docker)
+ - Cloud Deployment (e.g., AWS EC2 + Docker): I will deploy the project using Docker on a cloud platform like AWS EC2, or Render for real-time API access and easier demonstration in production-like environments.

-- Add simple frontend UI for category/capability selection
+ - Frontend UI: I will create a lightweight web interface that allows users to select categories and capabilities via dropdowns or text input, and view results in a clean, interactive format.
+This will significantly improve usability for non-technical users.